j5oh/synackAPI/README.md

   * base32 secret for generating Authy tokens
   * Guillaume Boudreau provide a nice [walk through](https://gist.github.com/gboudreau/94bb0c11a6209c82418d01a59d958c93) for getting this secret
     * Follow the above to get Authy into debug mode, then use [THIS CODE](https://gist.github.com/louiszuckerman/2dd4fddf8097ce89594bb33426ab5e23#ok-thats-nice-but-i-want-to-get-rid-of-authy-now) to get your valid TOTP SECRET!
-* webhook_url is the incoming webhook url for slack notifications.
-This will be used from the bot.py to inform you about obtained missions in real time.
-To create one simply visit https://api.slack.com/apps?new_app=1 and create an app to add later an incoming webhook into it.
-You can choose any workspace to do so.
 * gecko true/false (default true) - if false, the `requests` module will be used for the login flow, instead of the geckodriver (works well on Windows)
 * proxy true/false (default false) - if true, route requests through a local proxy for debugging
 * proxyport (default 8080) - local proxy port used for debugging